 Jillian recovers after rotationplasty surgery

-Around the time Jillian received the offer to join the Paralympic team, she also graduated college.
+Around the time Jillian received the offer to join the Paralympic team, she also graduated from university.
 She interviewed for a job at Stryker, promising to give 100% as a working athlete.
-“The hiring manager was completely supportive,” Jillian says.
+'The hiring manager was completely supportive', Jillian says.

-Routinely, Jillian sits and empathizes with a patient in fear, comforting them before major surgery.
-“It makes me feel fulfilled,” she says.
-Every day, Stryker’s values are lived through Jillian—including accountability for patients and a determination for better outcomes.
+Routinely, Jillian sits and empathises with patients who are scared, comforting them before major surgery.
+'It makes me feel fulfilled', she says.
+Every day, Stryker’s values are lived through Jillian – including accountability for patients and a determination for better outcomes.

 Five years stronger

-Today, Jillian is nearing the 5-year mark of diagnosis, at which time she will be considered in remission.
-“I look forward to competing in the Paralympics for the friends I’ve lost to sarcoma and for those still undergoing treatment five years later,” she says.
+Today, Jillian is nearing the five-year mark since diagnosis, at which point she will be considered to be in remission.
+'I look forward to competing in the Paralympics for the friends I’ve lost to sarcoma and for those still undergoing treatment five years later', she says.

 That’s the message Jillian will take with her to Tokyo.
 And it’s the same message she passes onto the patients she meets.